JaviD17/arrive-websocket/README.md

 # How to Run

-In the projects' root directory you can run:
+In the projects' root directory you can run

+## `npm install`

+First install dependencies

 ## `npm start` or `npm run dev`